adrg/go-wkhtmltopdf/README.md

 Alternatively, you may want to clone this repository if you're running a OS other than Windows or a more up to date version of wkhtmltopdf, since the wkhtmltox library shipped here is actually a DLL, version 0.12.4.

-In this case, we've got a How To waiting you down this page.
+In this case, we've got a **How To** waiting for you down this page.
 Keep going.

 ## Usage

-We encourage you to check examples folder out to build and run this very example.
-You gotta enjoy it yourself.
+We encourage you to check **examples** folder out to build and run this very example (i.e. ex1).
+You gotta enjoy it yourself, don't you?

 ```go
 package main